 Prexigebersen-A for Treatment of Solid Tumors - Bio-Path believes that solid tumors with activated or mutated tyrosine kinases as targets for prexigebersen (referred to as BP1001-A for solid tumors) would have a high degree of success.
 The Company is investigating this fourth drug candidate BP1001-A for the treatment of solid tumors in advanced ovarian, uterine, triple negative breast, and potentially pancreatic cancers.
 In preclinical studies, leaders in the field of ovarian and breast cancer at M.D.
 Anderson are currently assessing BP1001-A in the treatment of solid tumors, and the results from these preclinical studies will be used to evaluate the efficacy of BP1001-A, both as a monotherapy and in combination with front line therapies, in the treatment of solid tumors.
 Pre-clinical studies supporting the potential of BP1001-A in the treatment of solid tumors in gynecologic malignancies were presented in a poster at the annual meeting of the American Association for Cancer Research in April 2018.
 Bio-Path filed an IND in late 2019 that was cleared in October 2021.
-The first patient was dosed in December 2022, and the Company continues enrollment at several leading cancer centers for this Phase 1 clinical trial; completion of the first dose escalation cohort is expected in coming months.
+The first patient was dosed in December 2022, and in July 2023, the Company announced successful completion of the first dose cohort in the Phase 1/1b trial.

-The Phase 1/1b clinical trial initially will include 6 evaluable patients being treated with prexigebersen-A monotherapy in a standard 3+3 design, which starts with a dose of 60 mg/m2.
+The Phase 1/1b clinical trial initially is scheduled to include 9 evaluable patients being treated with prexigebersen-A monotherapy in a standard 3+3 design, which starts with a dose of 60 mg/m2.
 The approved treatment cycle is two doses per week over 4 weeks, resulting in 8 doses administered over 28 days.
-The Phase 1b portion of the study will commence after successful completion of prexigebersen-A monotherapy cohorts and will assess the safety and efficacy of prexigebersen-A combination therapy with the appropriate frontline treatment.
+The dosing will then continue under the same structured dosing with 90 mg/m2 and 135 mg/m2.